nkdAgility/azure-devops-migration-tools/README.md

 ## Change Log

+- 13.0 - Update to .net 7.0 with all dependancies.
+Focus on documentation improvements to support future updates.
 - 12.1 - Make embedded images regex lazy
 - 12.1 - Added a stop when there are area or iteration nodes in the source history that are not in the target.
 This causes missing of data.
 System will now list the areas and iteration that are missing, and then stop.
 You can decide to add them manually, or add a field mapping.
 - v11.11 - Refactored revision manager to have more tests and support limiting the number of revisions.
 CollapseRevisions has been replaced by setting MaxRevisions to 1 and setting AttachRevisionHistory to true; MaxRevisions sets the maximum number of revisions that will be migrated.
 "First + Last*N = Max".
 If this was set to 5 and there were 10 revisions you would get the first 1 (creation) and the latest 4 migrated.
 This is done after all of the existing revisions are created but before anything newer that target is removed.